Usage of MLDSA and MLKEM in Go Language

 2true

-The signature value has been omitted because it is too long.
-If you wish to see the full text, please execute it on the playground.
+The signature value was omitted due to its length.
+If you wish to view the full text, please execute it on playground.

-Although encoded in base64, it may be somewhat burdensome that it produces 3228 bytes.
-It is slightly concerning to think that we might soon need to exchange this size as a signature against quantum computers.
+Even with base64 encoding, a signature value of 3228 bytes might be somewhat burdensome.
+It is somewhat concerning to consider that we might soon need to exchange data of this size as a signature against quantum computers.

 MLKEM

-MLKEM is a Key Encapsulation Mechanism (KEM).
-A KEM is an algorithm that allows the generation of a shared key between two parties using public-key cryptography.
-The key exchange mechanism of MLKEM proceeds through the following steps:
+MLKEM is a Key Encapsulation Mechanism.
+KEM is an algorithm that enables the generation of a shared key between two parties using public-key cryptography.
+MLKEM's key exchange mechanism follows these steps:

 - Key Decapsulation: The recipient uses their private key to extract the shared key from the encrypted message.

-MLKEM has a total of three parameters.
-MLKEM-512, MLKEM-768, and MLKEM-1024 exist; smaller parameters result in smaller keys and ciphertext, and larger parameters result in longer keys and ciphertext and a higher level of security.
+MLKEM has three parameters in total.
+MLKEM-512, MLKEM-768, and MLKEM-1024 exist, where smaller numbers result in smaller keys and ciphertexts, and larger numbers result in longer keys and ciphertexts, offering higher security levels.

 Code